-Montreal classifications[15,16] (extent, location, and behavior) were derived from electronic patient files at inclusion and stating the highest progression step.
-One-year disease courses were generated assuming linearity between measuring points of HBI, SCCAI, FC, and TIBS.
-Two internal assessors (Munkholm P and Ankersen DV) characterized the individual disease courses according to the definitions listed below: (1) Chronic continuous course, red throughout one year; (2) Chronic continuous course, yellow throughout one year; (3) Chronic continuous course, red and yellow throughout one year; (4) Continuous remission course, green throughout one year; (5) Intermittent course; green, yellow, red throughout one year; and (6) Intermittent course; green with a single relapse (yellow or red) throughout one year.
+Montreal classifications[15,16] (extent, location and behavior) were derived from electronic patient files at inclusion and stating the highest progression step.
+One-year disease courses were generated assuming linearity between measuring points of HBI, SCCAI, FC and TIBS.
+Two internal assessors (Munkholm P and Ankersen DV) characterized the individual disease courses according to the definitions listed below: (1) Chronic continuous course, red throughout 1 year; (2) Chronic continuous course, yellow throughout 1 year; (3) Chronic continuous course, red and yellow throughout 1 year; (4) Continuous remission course, green throughout 1 year; (5) Intermittent course; green, yellow and red throughout 1 year; and (6) Intermittent course; green with a single relapse (yellow or red) throughout 1 year.
 Assessors had a consensus meeting on disease courses in any instances of disagreement.

 Medication and adherence

 Medicine registrations were carried out retrospectively and based upon electronic patient files and the electronic prescription management system.
-IBD medications were registered at baseline and after one year of follow-up.
-Medical treatments were categorized as in Burisch et al 2018[4].
-None: no IBD medicine; 5-aminosalysalic acid (5ASA): oral and/or topical 5ASA treatment ± topical steroids; Corticosteroids: oral steroids ± 5ASA or topical steroids; Immunomodulators: Azathioprine (and derivates) and methotrexate ± steroids; and Biologicals: Any anti-TNF treatment (including Certolizumab) or vedolizumab (anti-α4β7-integrin) in combination with any of the above.
-Adherence to medication was measured by the MARS, a self-assessment questionnaire, consisting of five questions, that has been used previously in IBD web trials[17,18].
+IBD medications were registered at baseline and after 1 year of follow-up.
+Medical treatments were categorized as in Burisch et al 2018[4]: None: no IBD medicine; 5-aminosalysalic acid (5ASA): oral and/or topical 5ASA treatment ± topical steroids; Corticosteroids: oral steroids ± 5ASA or topical steroids; Immunomodulators: azathioprine (and derivatives) and methotrexate ± steroids; and Biologicals: any anti-tumor necrosis factor treatment (including certolizumab) or vedolizumab (anti-α4β7-integrin) in combination with any of the above.
+Adherence to medication was measured by the MARS, a self-assessment questionnaire, consisting of five questions that has been used previously in IBD web trials[17,18].

 Quality of life and fatigue